AnuragVasanwala/gemini-nano-demos/README.md

 ---

 ⚠️ **Note**: The Gemini Nano APIs are still evolving.
 Some features may be experimental or change in future Chrome releases.

+## Troubleshooting

+### Common Issues

+1. **APIs Not Available**
+   - Ensure Chrome is version 138 or later
+   - Verify all required flags are enabled in `chrome://flags`
+   - Restart Chrome completely (not just the tab)
+   - Check `chrome://components` to ensure "Optimization Guide On Device Model" is updated

+2. **Model Download Issues**
+   - If downloads stall, try disabling and re-enabling the relevant flag
+   - Ensure you have a stable internet connection
+   - Verify you have sufficient disk space (typically 100-200MB per model)

+3. **Performance Issues**
+   - Responses may be slower on older devices
+   - Close unnecessary tabs and applications to free up resources
+   - First-time API usage might be slower due to model initialization

+4. **API Status Messages**
+   - **"Ready"**: API is available and ready to use
+   - **"Downloading"**: Model is being downloaded, please wait
+   - **"Downloadable"**: Model needs to be downloaded, trigger with any API call
+   - **"Unavailable"**: Your device or Chrome version does not support this API